The longest and straightest

 hole, remembering that any club you use to chip, the ball will normally run on the green the same distance that the ball was in the air.

-However to key to very good chipping is that when it comes to playing the actual shot -- you must play the actual shot with the same speed and tempo as when you took practiced swings, do not have second thoughts about the length of the back swing movement.
+However to key to very good chipping is that when it comes to playing the actual shot -- you must play the actual shot with the same speed and tempo as when you took during practiced swings, do not have second thoughts about the length of the back swing movement.

 The basic principle of all iron shots is that you must strike the ball with a descending blow to make the ball go up -and this principle is equally important when chipping the ball from around the green.